Hubs-Foundation/hubs-docs/docs/hubs-cloud-enable-media-browser.md

 4. Copy one of your API keys from the Azure portal.

-5. In your Hubs Cloud admin panel, navigate to the ‘Server Configuration’ panel and open the ‘API keys’ tab
+5. In your Hubs Cloud admin panel, navigate to the ‘Server Configuration’ panel and open the ‘API keys’ tab.

 6. Paste the Cognitive Services API key into the ‘Bing Search’ text input